xbeat/Machine-Learning/README.md

 Classification is a fundamental task in machine learning where we predict the category of an input based on its features.
 It's widely used in various fields, from medicine to technology.

+## Rotary Positional Embeddings (RoPE) in Python

+Introduction to Rotary Positional Embeddings (RoPE)

+Rotary Positional Embeddings (RoPE) is an innovative technique in natural language processing that addresses the challenge of incorporating positional information into transformer models.
+RoPE offers a more efficient and effective alternative to traditional positional encoding methods, enabling models to better understand the relative positions of tokens in a sequence.

 ## Unveiling Explainable AI (XAI) with Python

 Introduction to Explainable AI (XAI)

 Explainable AI (XAI) is a set of techniques and methods that allow humans to understand and interpret the decisions made by artificial intelligence systems.
 As AI becomes more prevalent in our daily lives, the need for transparency and accountability in these systems grows.
 XAI aims to bridge the gap between complex AI models and human understanding, making AI more trustworthy and accessible.

+## Choosing the Right Classification Algorithm in Python

+Introduction to Classification Algorithms

+Classification is a fundamental task in machine learning where we predict the category of input data.
+Choosing the right algorithm is crucial for accurate results.
+This presentation will guide you through various classification algorithms, their strengths, and how to implement them using Python.

 ## Machine Learning with Hyperparameter Tuning in Python